 School of Education graduate students may transfer a maximum of 6 credits, grade 3.0 or higher required, from regionally-accredited institutions to waive program requirements.
-Transfer Credit must abide by the Credit Obsolescence and Degree Completion policy.

 DOCTORAL

 Students can satisfy up to 6 elective credits with master's or higher-level coursework in their area of study from advanced graduate work at the University of Redlands or transferred from another accredited institution.
 Coursework must have been completed within 6 years before the time of matriculation in the program.